How to Find Cash Buyers for Wholesaling

 What are some different ways to make money through investing?

 While being a real estate wholesaler is one of the fastest ways to get started in real estate investments, finding buyers who can do cash offers involves a learning curve.
-As you build relationships with cash buyers and practice wholesaling, you can also try other methods if investment, such as:
+You can also try other methods if investment, such as:

 - Fix and Flip: Acquire a distressed property below market value via a hard money lender.
 Then you sell the property on the open market for top dollar.
 Flipping a home turns you into the investor-buyer and temporary owner of the house.
 Conversely, with wholesaling, you just sell the right to buy the house to an investor.